-I am a second year PhD student at Michigan State University in the department of Computer Science and Engineering working in the Computer Vision Lab advised by Dr. Xiaoming Liu.
+I am a PhD student at Michigan State University in the department of Computer Science and Engineering working in the Computer Vision Lab advised by Dr. Xiaoming Liu.

 In this work, we explore how semantic segmentation can be used to boost pedestrian detection accuracy while having little to no impact on network efficiency.

 Find out more at project website, publication, and source code.